-Uber board weighs report on workplace culture and sexual harassment
+Uber set for changes after board reviews report on workplace culture

 Uber could be in for another rough week.

-The company's board is being briefed Sunday about an investigation into sexual harassment and workplace culture at Uber, a source told CNNTech.

-The report was prepared by former U.S. Attorney General Eric Holder.
+The company's board on Sunday voted unanimously to adopt all recommendations from a report prepared by former U.S. Attorney General Eric Holder, a representative for the board said.

+Uber brought in Holder earlier this year to lead an investigation into sexual harassment and workplace culture at the ride-hailing startup.

-On the table, according to the Wall Street Journal, are the roles of two of the company's top executives: CEO Travis Kalanick and his right-hand man, Chief Business Officer Emil Michael.
+On the table at the board meeting Sunday, according to the Wall Street Journal, were the roles of two of the company's top executives: CEO Travis Kalanick and his right-hand man, Chief Business Officer Emil Michael.

-The Journal reported Sunday that Michael is expected to resign Monday, while Kalanick could take a leave of absence.
+The representative for the Uber board didn't disclose the report's recommendations, saying they would be presented to employees on Tuesday.
+But the Journal reported that the issues addressed include the future of key executives, including Michael, who the newspaper said was expected to resign Monday.

+At the same meeting, the board considered a separate proposal for Kalanick to take a leave of absence following the death of his mother in a boating accident late last month, the Journal and other outlets reported.
+Kalanick cofounded Uber in 2009 and has come to personify its hard-charging approach to growing its business around the world.

 Related: Uber's CEO is under fire.
 Can he hold onto his job?